Drag queen: Terminology, scope, and etymology

-Drag term
+Drag

 The term drag may date as far back as the Elizabethan era in England, whereas the first recorded use of drag in this context is from 1870.
 There are several other possible origins.

 Traditionally, drag involves cross-dressing and transforming one's sex through the use of makeup and other costume devices.
 However, under newer conceptions of drag, conceivably performing an exaggerated and heightened form of one's own gender could be considered a drag performance.